-Together with representatives of the fishing sector and other interest groups, the Fisheries Secretariat is a member of the Baltic Sea Regional Advisory Council (BS RAC).
-Our work in the BS RAC is one way to influence the fisheries policy along with other measures that affect fish stocks and the natural environment of the Baltic Sea.
+Together with representatives of the fishing sector and other interest groups, the Fisheries Secretariat is a member of the Baltic Sea Advisory Council (BSAC).
+Our work in the BSAC is one way to influence the fisheries policy along with other measures that affect fish stocks and the natural environment of the Baltic Sea.

-The BS RAC has a particular focus on the management of Baltic cod, reducing illegal fishing and increasing gear selectivity.
+The BSAC has a particular focus on the management of Baltic cod, reducing illegal fishing and increasing gear selectivity.

 - – -